BananaMan85/cs30-major-project/proposal.md

 - Player-controlled rocket
 - Clean visuals that are visually appealing
 - Start screen
-- Time acceleration
--
+- Sound effects

 ## Nice  to have list
-- Sound effects
 - Dynamic visuals based that react to small details of the game
 - Different rockets for the player to use
 - Custom building rockets
--
+- Variable view distance
+-Time acceleration